PacWave-Cloud/ingest-pacwave/pipelines/spotter/README.md

-# PacWave FLOATr ADCP data Ingestion Pipeline
+# PacWave Spotter Wave Buoy Ingestion Pipeline

-The PacWave FLOATr ADCP data ingestion pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+This pipeline is designed to read processed Spotter data from Sofar's online dashboard, either the manually downloaded CSV files or JSON strings pulled via the [API](https://docs.sofarocean.com/spotter-and-smart-mooring/spotter-data/wave-data).
+Data in
+JSON format should be saved as a text file before inputting to the pipeline.

 ## Prerequisites